+2.6 Access for Businesses and Residences

+2.6.1 The Contractor must allow access for vehicles and non-motorised users from the public highway to NWES, Nexen Trucks, Motorlings, Northumbrian Water and affected residences during the construction of the Scheme, save for in exceptional circumstances.
+Parties must be notified in advance of any need to limit access, and for what duration.

+2.6.12.6.2 The

-- 2.6.1 The Contractor must not restrict use of the East Suffolk at all times, except when possession of the line is required to facilitate construction of the bridge over it.
-Such possession must be notified in advance to Network Rail8 - 2.6 2.7 Access for Businesses and Residences - 2.7.1 The Contractor must allow access for vehicles and non-motorised users from the public highway to Nexen Trucks, Motorlings and affected residences during the construction of the Scheme, save for in exceptional circumstances.
-Parties must be notified in advance of any need to limit access, and for what duration. - 2.7 2.8 Vehicle Movements - 2.7.1 2.8.1 As identified in Chapter 5 of the ES, Heavy Goods Vehicle (HGV) movements associated with the construction of the Scheme are expected to peak at 108 two-way movements per day with these vehicles split across all three compounds. - 2.7.2 2.8.2The assessment of potential air quality, noise and traffic and transport impacts within the ES have all concluded that this magnitude of HGV movement is negligible and therefore did not warrant further assessment. - 2.7.3 2.8.3As part of the full any relevant CoCP, the Contractor must set out the process by which traffic management measures that will be applied during the course of the construction phase will be agreed with the highway authority. - 2.8 2.9 Emergency planning - 2.8.1 2.9.1 The Contractor must prepare and submit to the county planning authority as part of the full any CoCP- details of the emergency procedures and processes to be followed based upon the anticipated hazards and their construction operations.
-These emergency processes must include as a minimum:
+Contractor must, through the phasing of the delivery of the New Access Road, maintain access to premises in Riverside Business Park at all times.

+2.7 Vehicle Movements

+- 2.7.1 As identified in Chapter 5 of the ES, Heavy Goods Vehicle (HGV) movements associated with the construction of the Scheme are expected to peak at 108 two-way movements per day with these vehicles split across all three compounds. - 2.7.2 The assessment of potential air quality, noise and traffic and transport impacts within the ES have all concluded that this magnitude of HGV movement is negligible and therefore did not warrant further assessment. - 2.7.3 As part of any relevant CoCP, the Contractor must set out the process by which traffic management measures that will be applied during the course of the construction phase will be agreed with the highway authority.

+2.8 Emergency planning